Most Shopify store owners track two things: traffic and sales. Maybe conversion rate when they’re being thorough.

 Google tracks a lot more than that.

 When someone clicks through from search results, Google watches what happens next.
-How long do they stay?
-How many pages do they visit?
-Do they come back later?
-These signals feed the algorithm that decides whether your store keeps showing up — or gets replaced by someone else.
+How long do they stay, how many pages do they visit, do they come back later?
+These signals feed the algorithm that decides whether your store keeps showing up, or gets replaced by someone else.

 The problem is that most store owners don’t track what Google tracks.
 They’re watching the scoreboard while ignoring the game.